Non-championship F2 Race

 - Lotus 69 [69.F2.5] (Graham Hill): New to Jochen Rindt Racing Ltd, managed by Bernie Ecclestone, for John Mikes and Graham Hill to race in F2 in 1970.
 According to Richard Spelberg's research, this car was Hill's previous Lotus 59B chassis 59-F2-20 converted to Lotus 69 specification for 1970.
 Also driven by Eugenio Baturone at Montjuich Park.
 Retained by Ecclestone for Hill to race in the first few F2 races of 1971, then sold to Pete Lovely and fitted with the rear end of his Lotus 49B for suitable races at his home track in Seattle, and for the 1971 US GP.
 After Lovely died in 2011, the car was sold by his daughter to Peter Gleeson (Seattle, WA), a BMW collector originally from England.

 - Lotus 69 [71/69.2.F2] (Alan Rollinson): New to Mick Mooney's Irish Racing Cars for Alan Rollinson to race in F2 in 1971, but only appeared once, at Hockenheim.
-By June, the car was being driven by John Pollock for Gerry Kinnane's Team Ireland in Irish libre racing.
-Used very successfully in Formula Ireland and in libre at Ingliston by Pollock in 1972.
+By June, the car was being driven by John Pollock (Carrickfergus, County Antrim, Northern Ireland) for Gerry Kinnane's Team Ireland in Irish libre racing.
+Used very successfully in Formula Ireland and in libre at Ingliston by Pollock during 1972.
 To Paddy Farrelly (Lucan, Dublin) for Irish libre in 1973.
 The car was next seen when advertised in Northern Ireland in 1977 having been 'virtually unused last 4 years'.
 Subsequent history unknown.

 - Lotus 69 ["69/71.18.F2"] (Richard Scott): New to LIRA, a new team set up by Justin Haler and Chris Witty, with support from the Lotus factory and financial backing from John Kendall.
 This new car was raced by Richard Scott in F2 in 1971 alongside teammate Reine Wisell in a 1970 Lotus 69.
-To Patsy McGarrity (Belfast, Northern Ireland) for Irish libre in 1972, then to Dermot O'Leary (Clonee, County Meath, Ireland) for races at Mondello Park in 1973.
+When LIRA collapsed, Scott ran the car privately later in the season.
+Sold to Patsy McGarrity (Belfast, Northern Ireland) for Irish libre in 1972, then to Dermot O'Leary (Clonee, County Meath, Ireland) for races at Mondello Park in 1973.
 O'Leary replaced the Cosworth FVA with a BDA for Irish Formula Atlantic in 1974, again just racing at Mondello Park.
 The car was next seen a few years later , when acquired by Terry Scannell and Colin Thorpe, and run by Thorpe for Craig Dennis to drive in Monoposto from 1977/78 to 1981, when the car was crashed at Snetterton in 1981 and was not repaired.
 The remains were acquired from Thorpe about 1993 by Peter Denty (Thetford, Norfolk), who restored it for German customer Eberhard Metke.
 It was sold in 2000, but the next owner is not yet known.
 Subsequent history unknown.

 - Chevron B18 [18.A.71.1] (Graham Eden): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1971, the second round of the British series.
 Eden retired from driving shortly after and recruited Cyd Williams to drive the car.
 Williams won seven championship rounds and finished second in the 1971 championship.
 Eden ordered Ensigns for 1972 but cancelled the order and bought March 722s instead.
 Williams continued to drive the Chevron until his 722 arrived and won three of the first six rounds of the 1972 series.
 The car was later displayed at the London Racing Car show, where it was bought by Canadian Bob Armstrong (Winnipeg, Manitoba) for the Canadian Formula B series in 1973.
 Armstrong appeared in the early rounds of the series but made little impact and wasn't seen after June.
 Subsequent history unknown.